Due to popular demand, the Urban Warehouse designs have sold out.

 Download our brochure and get in touch to secure your piece of New York right here on the sunshine coast.

-With ceiling heights over two stories, large windows, exposed structural membranes, open staircases, voids and mezzanine floors, these affordable home options are designed to expose and showcase as much as possible the beauty of how a building is put together.
+With ceiling heights over two stories, large windows, exposed structural membranes, open staircases, voids and mezzanine floors, our affordable Urban Warehouse home options were designed to expose and showcase as much as possible the beauty of how a building is put

 This could be you.